Jamster3000/ImageSearch/README.md

 To use this program take a look at the first release (for windows).
 Just download the exe file and execute. https://github.com/Jamster3000/ImageSearch/releases/tag/v1.0.0

-For a more detailed usage of the app see the wiki (https://github.com/Jamster3000/ImageSearch/wiki)

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE https://www.gnu.org/licenses/gpl-3.0.en.html - see the LICENSE https://github.com/Jamster3000/ImageSearch/blob/master/LICENSE file for details.